valentinamazoo/Language-Quiz-Project/README.md

 ### How to Run the Project:
  ⁠*Clone the Repository*:
-   To begin, clone the repository to your local machine using the following command:
+   clone the repository to your local machine using the following command:
    ```bash
    git clone <your-github-repo-url>

 Install Flask: If you haven’t already, install Flask by running the following command:
 pip install Flask